 Write the FizzBuzz Algorithm Using Pseudocode

-FizzBuzz is a standard coding and interview problem in which we must write a code to print Fizz, Buzz, and FizzBuzz when the multiple of 3 and 5 occurs.
+FizzBuzz is a standard coding and interview problem in which you must write a code to print Fizz, Buzz, and FizzBuzz when the multiple of 3 and 5 occurs.
 The problem states:

 FizzBuzz Pseudocode